Information for staff, including academics and researchers, and students about how to claim for incurred expenses

 Staff and postgraduate students: set up in the system when they join the University

 Some items that form a taxable benefit need to be paid via payroll.
 These classifications are made by HMRC and the University is obliged to follow them.
-There is a separate offline form for these items (see below)
+There is a separate offline form for these items and details are available below (Claiming for taxable benefits).

 The following items need maintaining: